laurent-martin/faspex4_inpage_validation/README.md

 ### Elements

-This consists in modifying Faspex javascript code, by injecting modified javascript code on the Faspex server.
+This consists in modifying Faspex JavaScript code, by injecting modified JavaScript code on the Faspex server.

 Two files are placed on the Faspex server: